Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 Why Understanding Customer Movement Matters More Than Ever

-Retail Foot Traffic Data is the measurement and analysis of how many people visit physical retail locations, providing crucial insights for store performance, customer behavior, and strategic decision-making.
+Retail foot traffic data is the measurement and analysis of how many people visit physical retail locations, providing crucial insights for store performance, customer behavior, and strategic site selection decisions.
 Here's what you need to know:

 What it measures: